cloudgray/nomflix/README.md

 # Nomflix

-Learning React adn ES6 by building a Movie Discovery App.
+Learning React and ES6 by building a Movie Discovery App.

+(Clone code from Nomad Coders' lecture)

 ## Screens